Cinnamon from Ceylan C4

-Ingredients: Cinnamon powder C5, Sri Lanka, from organic farming.
+Ingredients: Cinnamon powder C4, Sri Lanka.
 The cinnamon is grinded by us in Cancale.

 For poached fruit, fruit salads.